 Kondo recommends tackling the tidying process by category, rather than by room.
 Start with clothing; put all the clothes you own (yes, literally all the clothes) on your bed and survey the likely shocking mountain in front of you.
 Then, go piece by piece, holding up each item and asking yourself if it makes you happy.
 If not, put it your Boomerangs donate pile so it can spark joy for someone else!
 Then move on to the other categories that Kondo lists: books, papers, miscellaneous (kitchen, bath, garage, media, knick knacks, etc.), and sentimental items.
 And once you’ve cleared off and cleaned everything within the house, you could do the same outside.
 This may be the easiest part because all you have to do is clear up the trash, and there isn’t much to hoard unless you enjoy collecting leaves and other detritus.
 While you’re at it, get your gutters inspected and cleaned (get help from Gutter Cleaning Sacramento) as they could get clogged during the spring season.

 Now, back to the interiors, once you know what you’re keeping, all you need to do is figure out where it goes.
 Kondo suggests finding a place for every item to belong so you won’t have to think about where to put something later.
 When you know that spatula goes in the left drawer and those plates go in the cabinet over the sink, for example, it’s much quicker to clean up after dinner.
 Plus, you’ll score some major adulting points for being so organized!
 And once you’ve identified the items that no longer serve a purpose in your home, you could get a cheap skip bin hire sydney to get rid of them for good.

 Now you’re ready to start your spring cleaning like a champ.
-And remember to please donate to Boomerangs when you’re done – we love sparking joy for our customers and for the clients at AIDS Action!
+And remember to please donate to Boomerangs when you’re done – we love sparking joy for our customers and for our clients at AIDS Action!